gaganpreet/gaganpreet.in/content/posts/tracing-mysterious-github-webhook.md

 https://github-bot-production.appspot.com/webhookEvent/_ID_
 ```

-The problem was simple -- I didn't remember setting this up.
+The problem was -- I didn't remember setting this up.
 I disabled the webhook right away, but then immediately went into detective mode because I was quite curious how the webhook got there in the first place.
 Seeing as no one else in our organization had admin access to the repository - it could only have been me, but am I getting far along in my years?

 ### Dead end 1 - Domain research

 The only information I had about the webhook was the domain: `github-bot-production.appspot.com`.
-Anyone can deploy an app on App Engine and receive a subdomain on appspot.com. `dig`ging the domain or any other domain level investigation didn't reveal anything.
+Anyone can deploy an app on App Engine and receive a subdomain on appspot.com.
+As I expected, `dig`ging the domain or any other domain level investigation didn't lead anywhere.

 #### Dead end 2 - Google

-I searched around everywhere - no results on Google or any other search engine for `github-bot-production.appspot.com`.
+I searched around - no results on Google or any other search engine for `github-bot-production.appspot.com`.

 ### Dead end 3 - GitHub